 The Rhyme Zone says it all with its name.
 It’s an easy way to find rhyming words and their definitions.

-The second new addition is called World Info Zone.
+World Info Zone.
 It’s similar to the others, but the language might be a bit more accessible to English Language Learners.

 FACTS ABOUT THE FIFTY U.S. STATES: